CORT0619/udacity-cd-capstone/README.md

 Navigate to the backend folder and run `npm run test`

+### Project - Development Team Only

+In order to successfully clone this project setup two environment variables in your travis ci repo settings with your aws credentials:

+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY

 ### Getting Started

 Navigate to the **backend** folder and run `npm install` to install all project dependencies, if you need assistance please reach out to the technical support team.